Skip to main content

 Couple in a Café © Getty Images, Bild: Philipp Nemenz

 Delicious bagels are also available in Charlottenburg - classic with cream cheese or original with liver sausage.
-There is also a wide selection of freshly squeezed juices with original names like "All Day Breakfast", "Freaky Fresh" or "Eat Me".
+There is also a large selection of freshly squeezed juices with original names such as "All Day Breakfast", "Freaky Fresh" or "Eat Me".

-Not far from Kurfüstendamm, What Do You Fancy Love is a great place to start your day - and your shopping trip.
-The chic interior and the wall with fashion photographs invite you to take a selfie with juice or coffee.
-By the way, there is another branch at Linienstraße 41 in Mitte.
+Not far from Kurfüstendamm, What Do You Fancy Love is a great place to start the day - and an extensive shopping spree.
+The chic interior and the wall with fashion photographs invite you to take a selfie with a juice or coffee.
+Incidentally, there is another branch at Linienstraße 41 in Mitte.

 Where: Knesebeckstraße 68-69, Charlottenburg